Home

 Natural history: Cephalopyge trematoides is rarely seen due to its small size, transparent body and planktonic habit.
 The single animal we've seen on Maui was found in open water at 12 m (40 ft).
 Adults may be free-living and swim by means of lateral undulations as fast as seven undulations per second.
 These waves, which run from the head to the tail, can propel the animals forward at a rate of 12 cm/second.
 They may also attach to their prey using a pedal gland.
 They feed on the siphonophores Nanomia bijuga, Halistemma sp. and Stephanomia sp.
 A cylindrical egg strand is laid in the water column.
 (Lalli & Gilmer, 1989)

-Distribution: Big Island and Maui: circumtropical.
+Distribution: Big Island, Maui and Kauai: circumtropical.

 Taxonomic notes: The genus name refers to the location of the anus (-pyge) on the dorsum directly behind the head (cephalo-).